Manchester synagogue terrorist was on police bail for alleged rape

 Mr Levy told the broadcaster: “All I heard him say was when the guys were outside the perimeter and were shouting at him.
 He shouted, ‘this is what you get for killing our children’.”

-Adrian Daulby was killed together with Melvin Cravitz during the car and knife attack outside the synagogue.
+He was killed together with Melvin Cravitz, 66, from Crumpsall, who was working as a security guard at the synagogue and also helped prevent the attacker entering the premises.

-Armed police accidentally shot Mr Daulby and another member of the public while attempting to stop Al-Shamie getting into the place of worship on Yom Kippur, the holiest day in the Jewish calendar.
+Armed police accidentally shot Mr Daulby and another member of the public during the attack, which happened on Yom Kippur, the holiest day in the Jewish calendar.

 “The family is shocked by the tragic, sudden death of such a lovely, down-to-earth man.

+“He was devoted to his wife, family and loved his food.
+He will be sorely missed by his wife, family, friends and community.

+“We ask for privacy as we try to come to terms with this shocking loss.”

-The tribute came as David Lammy was heckled during a vigil for the men close to the scene of the attack on Friday, with the Justice Secretary facing calls of “you have blood on your hands”.
+The tributes came as Deputy Prime Minister and Justice Secretary David Lammy was heckled during a vigil for the men close to the scene of the attack on Friday, with Mr Lammy facing calls of “you have blood on your hands”.

 In his address, Mr Lammy said “that is why we stand in defiance of those terrorists who seek to divide us”.